-Approximate cost: \$122 for IB test (required) Location: Westerville South only

-IB History of the Americas is a two year course that requires students to make comparisons between similar and dissimilar solutions to common social, economic and political conflicts as well as make comparisons between, but not judgments of, different cultures, political systems and national traditions.
+Approximate cost: \$122 for IB test (required) Location: Westerville South only between, but not judgments of, different cultures, political systems and national traditions.
 Students will evaluate the relative successes and failures of diplomatic efforts throughout the Western world as well as increase their knowledge of and empathy for people living in different regions and contexts.